happo/docs/docs/performance.md

 isolated.

 Browsers perform differently.
 The fastest ones we have are Chrome and Firefox, capable of producing more than 10 screenshots per second.
-Internet Explorer is the slowest one, with peak performance of about 2.5 screenshots per second.
+Other browsers are slightly slower and will max out at 5-10 screenshots per second.
 Choose your [targets](configuration.md#targets) wisely as the performance of your test suite is mostly going to be decided by your slowest target.
 The (global) average time it takes to produce a screenshot on a Happo worker is 200 ms.

 ## Examples in the wild